dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### JMX - java management extension
 Allows us to manage java without reloading app.
-So you can call method to class from `jconsole`.
+So you can call method to class from `jconsole`. interface should be public, so we put it into separate file `PrinterMBean.java`
 ```java
 package com.java.test;